Making good soil quickly.

 Using Wood Chips and logs as the foundation is simple and straightforward.
 Overseed with field peas, beans and Crimson Clover the first year.
-Every year thereafter use a mix of dutch white clover, crimson clover and bulk sunflower seed to cover bare spots and overseed
+Every year thereafter use a mix of crimson clover, wildflower and bulk sunflower seed to cover bare spots and overseed

-Mycelium (mushrooms) becomes established in the woodchip naturally, the mound becomes a natural sponge holding water.
+Mycelium (mushroom web) becomes established in the woodchip naturally, the mound becomes a natural sponge holding water.

 You can plant tree seedlings the first year as long as each tree is planted in about a gallon of soil to get started.